The-Lab-LaBella/Wild_Yeast_Summer_2025/DNA_extraction.md

 17. Add 200 μl g-DNA Wash Buffer to the spin column
 18. Centrifuge at 12,000 x g for 1 minute
 19. Discard the flow-through and collection tube
+20. Centrifuge at 12,000 x g for 1 minute
+21. Discard the flow-through and collection tube

 &nbsp;

-20. Transfer the spin column to a clean microcentrifuge tube
+22	 Transfer the spin column to a clean microcentrifuge tube
-21. Add 50 μl DNA Elution Buffer
+23. Add 50 μl DNA Elution Buffer
-22. Incubate for 5 minutes at room temperature
+24. Incubate for 5 minutes at room temperature
-23. Centrifuge at 12,000 x g for 1 minute
+25. Centrifuge at 12,000 x g for 1 minute
-24. Your DNA will now be at the bottom of your microcentrifuge tube
+26. Your DNA will now be at the bottom of your microcentrifuge tube